 At Nower Hill we consider it to be really important that students understand all the options available to them after 6th Form.
 There have never been more options and we provide students with a lot of guidance and support regarding these options, beginning early in Year 12.
 Most of our students decide to continue into Higher Education, but an increasing number are successful at obtaining highly sought-after degree apprenticeships (which involve a student working for an employer at the same time as studying for a degree) as well as higher apprenticeships.

-Year 12 Higher Education and Apprenticeship Webinar for Parents
+Year 12 Higher Education and Apprenticeship Evening for Parents

-A link to the slides used during the Year 12 Higher Education and Apprenticeship Webinar for parents, which was held on 16th March 2021, can be found below.
+A link to the slides used during the Year 12 Higher Education and Apprenticeship Information Evening for parents and carers, which was held on 23rd March, can be found below.
 Slides include links to university and apprenticeship search tools and information.